KenzieAcademy-Students/kenziecart-app-karenschick/README.md

 1:1 with Tim
 Cody Q&A

 Questions/Notes:

 cart Session Persistence:
--is deleteCart same as resetCart?
--in the reducer do i use localStorage.setItem for all cases but resetCart and deleteCart?
 -are my returns correct for newly added cases?
 -are my dispatches correct?

+-is deleteCart same as resetCart? yes

+-in the reducer do i use localStorage.setItem for all cases but resetCart and deleteCart? for load_cart use localStorage.getItem("KenzieCart")

 -do I alter the useEffect?
+yes, need to add case for init_saved_cart